 Dave Ramsey’s 7th Baby Step is “Build Wealth and Give”.
 Many wealthy people are charitable and give generously.

 There are many more habits of wealthy people outside of this list.
-These are the few that really stuck with me personally and I intend to model.
+These are the few that really stuck with me personally, and I intend to model them.

 While you, and I, for that matter, might be far from wealthy now, making new positive habits and leaving behind those behaviors which do not serve you will get you started on the right path toward financial freedom!